arsuq/MemoryLanes/MemoryLanes/Tesseract.md

 The MemoryLanes use a concurrent data structure for tracking fragments.
 It's a virtual array allowing **safe multi-threaded, indexed access** to its cells **while expanding**.
 The actual storage are four jagged arrays with a side of 256 slots and total capacity of 2^31.
-The generic Tesseract is constrained to reference types only for the atomic ops to work, but there is an integer based version which is the same code with minor differences.
+It's constrained to reference types only for the atomic ops to work, but one could use the ```TesseractCell<T>``` (T : struct) as a class wrapper.
+The Cell is implicitly convertible from and to T.

 ## Accessors